Kyuyrii/papirus-extra-folders/README.md

 ## Usage

-Download the files containing the folders with the icons in [Releases](https://github.com/Kyuyrii/papirus-extra-folders/releases)
+The tar.gz files containing the icon theme are in [Releases](https://github.com/Kyuyrii/papirus-extra-folders/releases)

 #### If you prefer to generate the folders with papirus-folders, follow these instructions: